A Simple, All-Natural Technique For Cleaning Your Makeup Brushes

 Makeup artists agree too: "Cleaning brushing is a must: They collect bacteria over time and can just get really nasty, especially ones that apply creamy makeup," says natural makeup artist Sally Duvall.
 If you regularly apply makeup, clean them every other week: Wash them every time you wash your sheets, which can serve as a good reminder.
 "Best to do at night so they will be dry for morning use," she says.

 - liquid Castile soap (lavender and peppermint are my favorites)

 - distilled white vinegar

 - clean washcloth or towel

 - tall glass

-Rinse the brush under warm running water for a quick final rinse.
-Squeeze extra water from the brush, reshape the bristles and place upright in the tall glass to dry properly.
-If it's a sunny day, I leave mine outside to air-dry in the sunshine.
+- Rinse the brush under warm running water for a quick final rinse.
+Squeeze extra water from the brush, reshape the bristles and let air dry while laying down flat.

 Looking for something pre-made, without having to run to your nearest beauty supplier for a makeup brush-specific wash?
 Duvall's picks are likely already in your home: "Personally, I use an all natural dish detergent—it cuts the grease and really cleans the brushes, but I have also used an all natural shampoo as well."